osanseviero/fizcode/README.md

 App Engine is a PaaS offering that will enable us to run CSHighway on Google infrastructure.
 App Engine takes care of a lot of the server configuration and work.
 App Engine supports Python, Go, PHP, and Java.
 It has different feature like automatic scaling, scheduled tasks, Google Cloud APIs, and a lot more.

+*  Google Cloud SQL

+* Google Cloud Storage

+Cloud Storage stores data.
+It has high performance.
+It is scalable and perfect to backups.
+Easy to access through App Engine.